drfear-zz/Hybrid-Vapoursynth-Tools-Plugins-Scripts_Manjaro-installer/README.md

 maintainer or perhaps try forums.

-If one of my builder_DIY_check_install combos becomes broken or if you have a suggestion for an improvement or a new feature, please raise it as an issue on the github page.
+If one of my builder_DIY_check_install combos becomes broken or if you have a suggestion for an improvement or a new feature, please raise it as an issue here.